AlvaroArrabal/Python-course/README.md

 These folders are what I have done on each of the days of the python course I have taken

-  Day 1: Basic information, no needed to take notes
+  Day 1: Basic information, no notes were required

   Day 2: strings and conversions